Lab 2: Manipulator dynamics simulation¶

 Run different experiments and plot the data to see the effects of those parameters.

-Note that you only need to modify those inside uma_arm_dynamics
+Note that you only need to modify those inside uma_arm_dynamics.

-Optional - Nice plots and vector images¶
+Nice plots and vector images¶

 -